 Bio-alcohols, comprising bio-ethanol, bio-methanol, bio-butanol, and bio-propanol, are commonly used as fuels.
-They are produced by microorganisms and enzymes through the fermentation of starches or sugars or cellulose.
-The two forms of bio-alcohols are first generation and second generation.
-First-generation are made from crops such as sugar starch and vegetables, which can be used for human consumption.
-Second-generation are made from products that cannot be consumed by human beings such as stems, wood, and branches.
+Microorganisms and enzymes produce them through the fermentation of starches, sugars, or cellulose.
+The two forms of bio-alcohols are first-generation and second-generation.
+First-generation is made from crops such as sugar starch and vegetables, which can be used for human consumption.
+Second-generation products are made from products that humans cannot consume, such as stems, wood, and branches.

 In the last few decades, the demand for fossil fuels has been increasing substantially.
-Fossil fuels are considered to be more expensive and claimed to be the main key reason behind global warming.
-Bio-alcohols are alternatives for fossil fuels.
+Fossil fuels are considered more expensive and are claimed to be the primary key reason behind global warming.
+Bio-alcohols are alternatives to fossil fuels.
 Exhaust gases of products are much cleaner, and their usage decreases the net emission of greenhouse gases by more than 37.1%.
-The amount of carbon dioxide consumed by crops during photosynthesis is equal to the amount of carbon dioxide released.
-Thus, bio-alcohols are eco-friendly, which is expected to drive their adoption during the forecasted period.
+The amount of carbon dioxide consumed by crops during photosynthesis equals the amount of carbon dioxide released.
+Thus, bio-alcohols are eco-friendly and expected to drive their adoption during the forecasted period.

 The growth of the bio-alcohol market is peopled by the increasing scarcity of non-renewable resources and fluctuating prices of crude oil.
-The demand for bio-fuels is increasing with the growing population and the subsequent rise in the demand for vehicles across emerging economies.
-Products are renewable, eco-friendly, and help in reducing carbon dioxide emission.
+The demand for biofuels is increasing with the growing population and the subsequent rise in the demand for vehicles across emerging economies.
+Products are renewable, eco-friendly, and help in reducing carbon dioxide emissions.
 With technological developments, the use of cellulosic biomass is increasing in the industrial sector, which is expected to drive market growth in the coming years.
-Widespread availability is a key challenged that must be overcome to further provide impetus to market growth.
+Widespread availability is a critical challenge that must be overcome to provide impetus to market growth further.